 Mule covers a world of connectivity and message processing with its rich offering of endpoints, transformers and routers.

 With respect to connectivity, the array of endpoints covers the most widely used communication mechanisms.
 We don’t stop there, however.
 These connecting endpoints have been extended with our suite of cloud connectors, which allow you to exploit the exponential growth in cloud-based software and public APIs.
 Talking to the likes of Salesforce, Twitter, etc. is as simple as using any other endpoint in a Mule flow.

 Mule’s powerful extension capability is made even easier with the DevKit, which facilitates the encapsulation of complex business processing logic or any complex interaction with external systems or cloud APIs as a set of message processors which can be presented on Mule Studio´s pallette as yet another out-of-the-box flow building block.

-High Availability for Mission Critical Deployments
+High Availability for Mission-Critical Deployments

 The mission critical deployments we have seen in many companies are all thanks to Mule Enterprise’ High Availability solution.
 Its Shared Memory Grid technology guarantees you zero message loss for those highly important applications which you need to have running around the clock.
-You can cluster servers as a single unit in order to cater for automatic failover and re-balancing as well as automatic coordination of access to resources such as files, databases and FTP resources.
-All of this is transparent to the developer who need not make any special considerations about the nature of her deployments!
+You can cluster servers as a single unit to cater for automatic failover and re-balancing as well as automatic coordination of access to resources such as files, databases and FTP resources.
+All of this is transparent to the developer who needs not make any special considerations about the nature of her deployments!